maedjyuk-ghoti/TCPClientServer/README.md

 SSL/TLS client and server

-Automatic promotion of client/server to SSL/TLS as needed in connection
+Automatic promotion of client and server to SSL/TLS as needed in connection